NHSDigital/electronic-prescription-service-api-regression-tests/README.md

 * PRIVATE_KEY
 * CERTIFICATE

-To make this easier. a `template.env` file is located on the root.
-Fill in the values and rename this to `.env` Any file that beings with `.env` is automatically ignored by Git
+To make this easier, a `template.env` file is located on the root.
+Fill in the values and rename this to `.env`

+Any file that beings with `.env` is automatically ignored by Git

 ### Preparing your development environment
-This test pack utilises the power of Docker to fast and easily spin up a dev environment for you to work in the Dockerfile is located in `{project_root}/.devcontainer/Dockerfile`
+This test pack utilises the power of Docker to quickly and easily spin up a dev environment for you to work in the Dockerfile is located in `{project_root}/.devcontainer/Dockerfile`

 ### Setup without docker development environment